Exponent II’s Annual Retreat 2017

-Please note that space is limited and fills fast, and this year’s retreat is now full.
-If you would like to come, please email [email protected] to be placed on a waitlist.
+Please note that space is limited and fills fast.
+If you would like to come but the retreat is full, please email [email protected] to be placed on a waitlist.
 If you registered for a space and find that you cannot attend after all, please e-mail and we will do our best to connect you with someone on the waitlist, but we cannot make any guarantees and we cannot issue refunds after August 1st.

 Due to the safety policies of the conference center, only non-mobile nursing infants are allowed.
 If your baby will be over 6 months old or able to crawl by September, please leave him or her at home.